- Blog

 3. Engage employees from day one

 With 69% of employees likely to stay with an organisation for three years if they’ve experienced great onboarding, it’s also important to consider future team members.
-Inspire and motivate them to get involved from day one by introducing them to your organisation’s two-way communication culture.
+Inspire and motivate them to engage from day one by introducing them to your organisation’s two-way communication culture.
 When someone joins the team, notify your colleagues and invite them to say hello to your new recruit.
 Facilitating conversations across departments can help new employees feel more comfortable and engaged.

 4. Organise workshops